Shamilla Miller: Career

 Miller started her acting career in theatre, acting in plays under David Kramer and Alfred Rietman.
 She also played lead roles in productions such as Krismas van Map Jacob’s (2009) and Baby (2010).
 From 2011 to 2015, she joined Vulture Productions and performed in five sitcom-style plays performed at the Artscape Theatre and Grahamstown Festival.
 She also appeared in television commercials.

-In 2013, she made film debut with Hollywood blockbuster Zulu directed by Jérôme Salle.
+In 2013, she made her film debut with the Hollywood blockbuster Zulu directed by Jérôme Salle.
 In 2014, she joined the SABC1 youth drama series Amaza, where she played Ayesha Ibrahim.
 In 2014 she became a television presenter, where she presented the kids TV show Challenge SOS.

 In 2015, she played a guest role, as Chanel, in the second season of the SABC1 comedy-drama series Forced Love.
 In the meantime, she appeared in many short films such as: Lazy Susan, As ek huistoe kom, Nommer 37, and Kleingeld.
 For her role in the short Nommer37, she won best actress for her role as Pam at the Mzanzi short film festival.

 In 2016 Miller was included in the "Top 12" of the BET reality competition Top Actor Africa.
 In the same year, she acted in Maynard Kraak's film Sonskyn Beperk as Nicola.
 In international arena, she acted in the film Bock to School Mom and TV series Hooten and the Lady.

 At the end of 2016, Miller moved to Johannesburg, where she had notable television roles.
 She also played Daniella in the SABC3 soap opera Isidingo.
 In 2017, she joined the third season of e.tv drama Z'bondiwe, as Hilda Miller.
 In the same year, she played the support role as Athena in the BBC drama series Troy: Fall of a City.

 In 2018, she appeared in the SABC3 police procedural The Docket with a minor role.
 In the same year, she appeared in Showmax comedy Tali’s Wedding Diary as Kim.
 The show had the most successful launch day of any series on Showmax ever.

 In 2019, she played the role Riley Morgan in the South African Netflix original Blood & Water.
 In the same year, she appeared in the Showmax's first original series The Girl From St Agnes, playing the role of Jenna.
 The show later broke the record for the most number of unique viewers in the first 24 hours, previously held by Tali’s Wedding Diary.

 In 2021, she appeared in two television series, where playing multiple roles in the SABC2 comedy serial Comedy Mixtape, and then as Kelly Peterson in the Netflix South Africa original Dead Places.